ArabellaTech/django-basic-cms/doc/navigation-template-tags.rst

 ===============================================

 Presenting a navigational structure to the user is an common task on every website.
-Django-pages-cms offers various template tags which can be used to create a site navigation menu.
+Django Basic CMS offers various template tags which can be used to create a site navigation menu.

 .. contents::
     :local: